Rob Oakeshott: Comeback

 In June 2016, Oakeshott announced his candidacy for a return to federal politics at the federal election on 2 July.
 He ran as an independent in Cowper, which now includes Port Macquarie following a redistribution.
 Multiple seat-level opinion polls in the seat of Cowper found incumbent National Luke Hartsuyker and Oakeshott neck and neck on the two-party vote.
 While Hartsuyker retained the seat, Oakeshott reduced the National majority from a comfortably safe 13.1 percent to a marginal 4.5 percent.

 In January 2019, Oakeshott announced he would stand again in Cowper at the 2019 Australian federal election.
 He was unsuccessful in his bid to win the seat.

 In October 2021 Oakeshott was named as an advisor for climate fund, Climate 200.

 Post-politics

-In 2017, Oakeshott was among the first batch of students to begin studying a undergraduate medical degree at University of New South Wales's new Rural Clinical School Campus in Port Macquarie.
+In 2017, Oakeshott was among the first batch of students to begin studying an undergraduate medical degree at University of New South Wales's new Rural Clinical School Campus in Port Macquarie.
 He graduated in November 2022.
 Oakeshott said he aimed to work as a regional general practitioner in the Port Macquarie area.